UK’s May tweaks Brexit deal in last-ditch bid to win support

 In a sign of the splits within the government over Britain’s departure from the EU, Treasury chief Phillip Hammond cautioned against trying to leave the bloc without an agreement on trade and other terms.

-Hammond planned to tell a business dinner that politicians “on the populist right” were trying to redefine Brexit to mean a no-deal departure.
+Hammond planned to tell a business dinner that politicians “on the populist right” are trying to redefine Brexit to mean a no-deal departure.

 In extracts released in advance, Hammond said that “to advocate for ‘no deal’ is to hijack the result of the referendum, and in doing so, knowingly to inflict damage on our economy and our living standards.”